South Carolina Upstate plays in Big South Tournament against the Gardner-Webb

 Gardner-Webb Runnin’ Bulldogs (15-15, 10-8 Big South) vs. South Carolina Upstate Spartans (15-14, 10-8 Big South)

+The Spartans have gone 10-8 against Big South opponents, with a 5-6 record in non-conference play.
+South Carolina Upstate is 5-9 in games decided by 10 or more points.

-The Runnin’ Bulldogs are 10-8 in Big South play.
-Gardner-Webb is second in the Big South with 12.8 assists per game led by DQ Nicholas averaging 3.2.
+The Runnin’ Bulldogs’ record in Big South play is 10-8.
+Gardner-Webb is sixth in the Big South scoring 70.5 points per game and is shooting 46.7%.

-TOP PERFORMERS: Jordan Gainey is averaging 15.1 points and two steals for the Spartans.
-Justin Bailey is averaging 11.5 points and 1.7 steals over the last 10 games for South Carolina Upstate.
+TOP PERFORMERS: Jordan Gainey is shooting 36.2% from beyond the arc with 2.2 made 3-pointers per game for the Spartans, while averaging 15.1 points and two steals.
+Justin Bailey is averaging 11.5 points and 1.7 steals over the past 10 games for South Carolina Upstate.

-Nicholas is averaging 12.4 points and 3.2 assists for the Runnin’ Bulldogs.
-Anthony Selden is averaging 11.0 points over the last 10 games for Gardner-Webb.
+Julien Soumaoro is shooting 37.9% from beyond the arc with 1.9 made 3-pointers per game for the Runnin’ Bulldogs, while averaging 9.1 points.
+DQ Nicholas is shooting 46.4% and averaging 13.7 points over the past 10 games for Gardner-Webb.

 LAST 10 GAMES: Spartans: 6-4, averaging 68.8 points, 29.1 rebounds, 13.1 assists, 7.5 steals and 3.7 blocks per game while shooting 46.1% from the field.
 Their opponents have averaged 68.5 points per game.